marksailes/graalvm-on-lambda/quickstart/content/summary/how-it-works.md

 weight: 30
 ---

-# On a managed Java Runtime
+# Lambda with a Managed Java Runtime

 For example the managed Java runtimes (Java 8, Java 8 Corretto and Java 11) you supply your code as a .zip or a .jar.
 AWS provisions a FireCracker MicroVM, downloads your code to it, starts the JVM and loads your code.
 On your